Ningthourol Lambuba

-The Ningthourol Lambuba (ꯅꯤꯡꯊꯧꯔꯣꯜ ꯂꯝꯕꯨꯕ) is an ancient historical document (puya), about the reign of the Meitei kings of Ancient Manipur (Antique Kangleipak).
+The Ningthourol Lambuba is an ancient historical document (puya), about the reign of the Meitei kings of Kangleipak.

 It is a long roll of the monarchs with the activities of the kings of Manipur.
 The scripture contains 348 pages.
 It supplemented the Cheitharol Kumbaba, the state chronicle of the kingdom.

-It records that Nongda Lairen Pakhangba was the first historical Meitei king of Ancient Manipur (Antique Kangleipak).
+It records that Nongda Lairen Pakhangba was the first historical Meitei king of ancient Manipur.